 All you geeks who want to make it big in the online publishing world – one of the best methods to do it is to write a book.
 And believe me or not, your good ol’ Microsoft Word isn’t enough to write a good book for you.
-You should instead, check out this open source cross-platform, desktop publishing software call Scribus.
+You should instead, check out this open-source cross-platform, desktop publishing software called Scribus.

-Scribus is a free desktop publishing application that supports professional features such as color separation, CMYK and Spot Color support.
+Scribus is a free desktop publishing application that supports professional features such as color separation, CMYK, and Spot Color support.
 It also supports ICC color management and includes a versatile PDF creation feature.
-We can say it is a full of features publishing application for Windows.
+We can say it is full of features publishing applications for Windows.
 It supports many image formats including SVG (Scalable Vector Graphics) and others.

 You can use Scribus to design and produce books, magazines, newsletters, brochures, calendars, etc. In short, anything that requires text to look visually appealing on paper.
 It also helps in authoring PDF documents and offers advanced features such as forms, buttons, passwords, and more.

 If we talk about the features of the application, the list may look endless.
 To give you an overview, here are some of its important features:

 - Professional image setting